pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 which is correct as the `MemRepo` class in the `cli.py` file has been initialised with an empty list.
 The simple in-memory storage that we use has no persistence, so every time we create it we have to load some data in it.
 This has been done to keep the storage layer simple, but keep in mind that if the storage was a proper database this part of the code would connect to it but there would be no need to load data in it.

-The important part of the script are the three lines
+The important part of the script is the three lines

 ``` python
 repo = mr.MemRepo([])